ColeKaplan/Chess-Game/README.md

 ------------------

 ChessFrame:
-&nbsp;ChessFrame creates the GUI and provides the frame for ChessComponent to be displayed on
+&nbsp;&nbsp;&nbsp;&nbsp;	ChessFrame creates the GUI and provides the frame for ChessComponent to be displayed on
 ChessComponent:
-	ChessComponent holds most of the actual gameplay, along with the arraylist of pieces
+&nbsp;&nbsp;&nbsp;&nbsp;	ChessComponent holds most of the actual gameplay, along with the arraylist of pieces
-	ChessComponent draws the pieces onto the board
+&nbsp;&nbsp;&nbsp;&nbsp;	ChessComponent draws the pieces onto the board
-	ChessComponent has mouselisteners so that clicking on pieces can trigger highlighting, moving, and capturing
+&nbsp;&nbsp;&nbsp;&nbsp;	ChessComponent has mouselisteners so that clicking on pieces can trigger highlighting, moving, and capturing
 Board:
-	Board is run frequently by ChessComponent's repaint method and is in charge of drawing the tiles, finishing lines, starting screen, and   promotion images
+&nbsp;&nbsp;&nbsp;&nbsp;	Board is run frequently by ChessComponent's repaint method and is in charge of drawing the tiles, finishing lines, starting screen, and promotion images
 Piece:
-	Piece is a parent class for every piece type so that general methods can be called and they can all be in an arraylist together
+&nbsp;&nbsp;&nbsp;&nbsp;	Piece is a parent class for every piece type so that general methods can be called and they can all be in an arraylist together
-	Piece tracks all of the individual piece data, but does not have access to pieces, so pieces is frequently updated through a setter method
+&nbsp;&nbsp;&nbsp;&nbsp;	Piece tracks all of the individual piece data, but does not have access to pieces, so pieces is frequently updated through a setter method